 Wright Patterson Air Force Base, in Dayton, Ohio, used large amounts of asbestos in aircraft, vehicles and on-site buildings.
-Consequently, veterans and former civilian employees could risk developing serious diseases like lung cancer and mesothelioma.
+Consequently, veterans and former civilian employees could risk developing serious diseases like asbestosis, pulmonary fibrosis, lung cancer and mesothelioma.

-Asbestos was a valuable tool for the military because of its heat resistance and fire-proofing capabilities, and all branches of the military used the material up until the 1970s.
-However, asbestos fibers, when loose and inhaled, put veterans at risk.
+Asbestos was considered a very valuable tool for the air force and the rest of the military because the material had natural heat resistance and fire-proofing properties.
+In fact, all branches of the American military used the toxic material up until the 1970s.
+However, asbestos fibers, when loose and inhaled, put millions of U.S. veterans at risk.

-According to the U.S. Department of Veterans Affairs (VA), several million Americans who served in the military were exposed to asbestos during their service.
-Now, veterans account for almost a third of all mesothelioma cases in the U.S.
+According to the U.S. Department of Veterans Affairs (VA), several million American veterans who served in the military were exposed to asbestos during their service.
+Now, decades later, veterans account for almost a third of all mesothelioma cases in the U.S.

-Joe Lyon is a highly-rated Ohio personal injury lawyer representing veterans nationwide in a wide variety of toxic tort and mesothelioma claims.
+Joe Lyon is a highly-rated personal injury lawyer representing air force veterans nationwide in a wide variety of toxic tort and mesothelioma claims.

 There are over 20 million veterans in the U.S., and most of them were exposed to asbestos at some point during their military service.
 A large portion of those heavily exposed will eventually be diagnosed with an asbestos-related disease.